 Optum Idaho evaluates and promotes the consistent application of the Level of Care Guidelines and the Coverage Determination Guidelines by clinical personnel by providing orientation and training, routinely reviewing documentation of clinical transactions in member records, providing ongoing supervision and consultation and administering an annual assessment of inter-rater reliability.
 The most recent results were included in the Q2, 2017 Quarterly report.
-Inter-rater Reliability testing is completed annually.
+Inter-rater Reliability testing is completed annually and has now been moved to a November annual review.